33 Interesting Facts About Afghanistan

 A map of Afghanistan (Shutterstock)

-5. Alexander the Great conquered most of Afghanistan around 330 BC where he married Roxanne (also known as Roxana).
+5. Alexander the Great conquered most of Afghanistan around 330 BC, after which he married Roxanne (also known as Roxana).

 6. Britain repeatedly tried to conquer Afghanistan during a series of conflicts known as the Anglo-Afghan Wars: 1839–42; 1878–80; 1919.